keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

    -n keptn-lifecycle-toolkit-system --create-namespace --wait
 ```

-If you only want to use Keptn's metrics features,
+> Note: If you only want to use the Keptn metrics features,
 you can install just the `metrics-operator`
 by modifying Helm values.
 See
 [Install KLT](../../install/install.md)
 for more information about installing the Lifecycle Toolkit.

 To verify that the `metrics-operator` is installed in your cluster,
 run the following command: